ByronHsu/Never-Blink/README.md

 ## 4. 🚧 Problem

-1. **Can not endure too many clients because the detector engine is too weak and slow**.
+1. **Can not endure too many clients because the detector engine is too weak and slow.**
 2. When restarting, the old media connection listener will be called again.
 So we remove restart temporarily.
+3. The server can not endure too much flow at a time.
+So that we currently do not deploy it to a public server.
+4. **Need a robust and fast blink detect model**(Can anyone provide? 😭)

 ## 5. 📖 Reference